 During the quieter and cooler months of the year, Mallorca becomes a paradise for fans of the Great Outdoors.
-Hiking and walking are great ways to explore the island, all for the price of a pair of sturdy comfortable shoes!
+Hiking and walking are exciting ways to explore the island, all for the price of a pair of sturdy comfortable shoes, a little backpack with sunscreen and a light jacked and a water bottle!
 Let the Affordable Mallorca team be your tour guides to hikes all over the island, so you can choose the ones that best suit you!

 Mallorca's Mountain Ranges #

 Mallorca has two mountain ranges: The lower Serra de Llevant in the northeast with its highest peak, the Puig Morei, standing at 564 m; and the Serra de Tramuntana running all the way along the northwest coast of the island.
-It has an overall length of 90 km and, is up to 15 km wide in some areas, and covers approximately 30% of the Mallorca's territory.
-It's highest peak is the Puig Major with 1,445 m followed by the Penyal de Migdia with 1,398 m.
+It has an overall length of 90 kms, is up to 15 kms wide in some areas, and covers approximately 30% of Mallorca's territory.
+Its highest peak is the Puig Major with 1,445 m, followed by the Penyal de Migdia with 1,398 m.